 Romans 10:13-15, “For whosoever shall call upon the name of the Lord shall be saved.
 How then shall they call on him in whom they have not believed?
 And how shall they believe in him of whom they have not heard?
 And how shall they hear without a preacher?
 And how shall they preach, except they be sent?
 As it is written, How beautiful are the feet of them that preach the Gospel of peace, and bring glad tidings of good things!”

 XXI.
 Of Women in Ministry

-Calvary Baptist Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
+Calvary Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
 Every leadership opportunity is open to women except those that are excluded by Scripture.
 The Scriptures clearly teach that men are to serve in the office of the lead pastor (elder, bishop or overseer) ‐ 1 Timothy 2:12; 1 Timothy 3:1-2; Titus 1:6-9.

 We do not see this as an issue of equality, for men and women are equal under God.
 The Bible is clear that men and women do not have the same roles.
 Qualified women should serve in any leadership position that is not forbidden in the Scriptures.

 Scriptural giving is one of the fundamentals of the Faith.

 2 Corinthians 8:7, “But as you abound in everything—in faith, in speech, in knowledge, in all diligence, and in your love for us—see that you abound in this grace also."